JordyMcIntyre/placeos-obsidian-quartz/content/Content/AI Room Control Demoed at Integrate Expo with AOPEN APAC (1).md

 - "[[AV]]"
 - "[[Room Booking]]"
 tags:
-- "#AIroomcontrol"
+- "#ai/control"
-- "#smartmeetings"
+- "#smart/meeting"
 - "#officetech"
-- "#workspaceinnovation"
+- "#workspace/innovation"
-- "#IntegrateExpo"
+- "#integrateexpo"
-- "#AOPEN"
+- "#aopen"
 ---
 It's what Siri was meant to be, but for meeting rooms.